desecho/movies/README.md

 #Movies

-The web application on Python/Django/JavaScript/jQuery to create movie lists ("watched" and "to watch"), rate movies and add comments.
+The web application on Python/Django, jQuery to create movie lists ("watched" and "to watch"), rate movies and add comments.

 The interface is available in Russian and English.